The Big Question: How to Fund College

 Before anything, you are going to want to fill out the Free Application for Federal Student Aid, or FAFSA.
 This document is available to all U.S. students attending college, and with a little help from a parent or guardian, it can be done relatively easy.
 There is also a lesser-known yet similar type of financial aid that some schools require, which is called a CSS (College Scholarship Service) Profile.
 When applying to colleges, I made sure to have a copy of both documents ready to be sent to whichever schools accepted me.

 The deadline for the FAFSA tends to be at around the same time each year, so even if you’re a few years away from applying, keep an eye out for a deadline sometime in the middle of the summer.
-For 2020, the deadline is June 30, 2020!
+For the 2020–21 award year, the deadline is June 30, 2021!

 While not an option for all students, you should at least try to obtain work-study if you think you might be interested.
 Because work-study is a federally funded form of employment, you will need to have completed your FAFSA to find out whether you qualify.
 I applied for a Teaching Assistant role and was also able to get a job working with incoming freshman students to help them with their college transition in the business school.
 Even if you don’t qualify for work-study, you can look for other part-time job opportunities in the area.